Frequently Asked Questions

 Where are you located?

-ECS is a multi-campus school system with four campuses for the 2021/22 school year:
+ECS is a multi-campus school system with the following campus structure:

-- Crossroads Campus (Preschool & Pre-K) inside Crossroads Christian Church located at 10800 Outer Lincoln Ave. in Newburgh
+- Crossroads Campus (Preschool & Pre-K) inside Crossroads Christian Church located at 10800 Outer Lincoln Avenue in Newburgh

-- Elementary Campus (K-6) – brand new free-standing campus opening for the 2021/22 school year located at 10644 Lincoln Avenue in Newburgh next to our high school campus.
+- Elementary Campus (K-6) – located at 10644 Lincoln Avenue in Newburgh next to our High School Campus.

 Are you accredited?

-ECS is fully accredited by the Indiana Department of Education as an A-Rated school and also has received top ratings from the Association of Christian Schools International (ACSI), and Cognia (formerly AdvancED).
+ECS is fully accredited by the Indiana Department of Education and has received top ratings from the Association of Christian Schools International (ACSI), and Cognia.

 What credentials do your teachers have?

 All teachers are licensed by the State of Indiana and ACSI (Association of Christian Schools International).
-In addition, all teachers are required to be a Christian, complete ACSI’s Philosophy of Christian Education course, and fulfill other requirements.
+In addition, all teachers are required to be a Christian in agreement with our Statement of Faith and Statement on Holy Sexuality, complete ACSI’s Philosophy of Christian Education course, and fulfill other requirements.
 All of our teachers are considered “highly qualified” by the State of Indiana, average ten years’ experience, and about half have master’s degrees.

 What curriculum do you use?